 Apply by: 5 November 2019

 TMP has been a really important part of my career development for senior leadership.
-I particularly valued the impact group structure which opened the door to insightful and challenging sessions including around my own leadership and communications style, as well offering opportunities to think in-depth about effective institutional approaches to problem solving and about motivating senior teams to achieve this.
+I particularly valued the impact group structure which opened the door to insightful and challenging sessions including around my own leadership and communications style, as well as offering opportunities to think in-depth about effective institutional approaches to problem solving and about motivating senior teams to achieve this.

 Professor Romy Lawson